 Enhancing the experience

-"When I got onto campus my freshman year, I knew I wanted to open myself up," she said.
-"To do that, I was going to need to search for leadership experiences and push myself out of my comfort zone."
+"When I came to UofSC I knew I wanted to push myself," she said.
+"That meant I was going to need to search for leadership experiences."

-She became president of the Women's Quad residence hall, joined student government's freshman council, and was a Pillars XM.
+She became president of the Women's Quad residence hall, joined student government's freshman council and served as an orientation mentor.
 Each of these experiences helped her develop her teaching style in a different way.

-Diana also took advantage of the College of Education's study abroad opportunities and completed a Maymester study abroad trip to Reggio Emilia, Italy, to learn about the Reggio Emilia approach to education.
+Diana also took advantage of the College of Education's study abroad opportunities and completed a Maymester in Reggio Emilia, Italy, to learn about their child-centered approach to education.

-"It's the first thing that any potential employer asks me about when they see my resume, which is really awesome because it definitely sets me apart from other people," she said.
+Studying abroad is one of the first things any potential employer asks me about when they see my resume, which is really awesome because it definitely sets me apart from other people.

 When Diana reached her senior year, she decided to pursue Graduation with Leadership Distinction.
-She had already met most of the requirements through her involvement on campus, so her next concern was putting together her portfolio.
-She was able to take lessons from her experiences throughout college and tie them in with her major.
+She had already met most of the requirements through her involvement on campus, so her next step was putting together her portfolio.

-Diana will take these lessons with her in her future career, which she hopes will be teaching in the Washington, D.C. area.
+Diana will take these lessons with her in her future career.

 I am South Carolina.